Josué David Chávez

 Research Interests:

-• Latin American cultural studies
+• Latin American cultural studies and critical theory

-• Gender studies and queer theory
+• Feminist and queer theory

 Courses Taught: